hoophq/docs/docs/plugins/runbooks/templates.md

 ### Server Side Template Injection

-Templates are subject to [code injection](https://en.wikipedia.org/wiki/Code_injection#Server_Side_Template_Injection) depending on the runtime that you're using this may harm your internal system.
-To mitigate this issue, follows this tips:
+Templates are subject to [code injection](https://en.wikipedia.org/wiki/Code_injection#Server_Side_Template_Injection) depending on the runtime that you're using.
+To mitigate this issue, follows these tips:

 1. Use the **pattern** function to define the format of the input, specially in sql templates.